 Tips for Happy Trails

 Looking to spend some quality time hiking with your pup?
 The Mountaineers Books helps you prepare for a day hike—or an even longer trek—with articles on safe and friendly interspecies hiking.
-Gather the
+Gather the essential hiking gear for you and your dog; then brush up on your hiking trail etiquette.

 Have a Safe Fourth of JulyFireworks and barbeques are fun, but they can also be hazardous to your dog’s health.
 The ASPCA reminds you to keep a special eye out for fire hazards and scary noises, and to watch what goes into your dog’s mouth during the Independence Day festivities.